yselkowitz/knative-eventing/README.md

 1. Create a release branch from the upstream’s release tag, i.e. release-v0.5.0.
 This is created in the fork that we maintain of upstream.
 2. Create a CI job for that branch in openshift/release.
-See our CI setup instructions for deeper information.
+See our CI setup instructions for deeper information but don't forget to update the cron expression in `generate-ci-config.sh` for the branch.
 3. Do whatever you need to do to make this CI pass
 4. Create a “dummy” PR with a ci file, which contains the current output of “date”.
 This is to trigger CI explicitly.
 5. Make sure that PR is green and merge it.
 This will trigger the images to become available on the CI registry.